Common crimes

 The defendant had played a very minimal role in an assault by a family group on one of its members.
 She was a working solo mother of three with no criminal record, studying for a business diploma and hoped to apply for better jobs in the future.
 The judge considered that the test for a discharge without conviction was met.
 The effect of a conviction for such a minor assault – harming her future job prospects – would have been out of all proportion to her offending.

-For more serious cases of common assault, particularly if you have any previous assault convictions, you may be fined or given a community-based sentence or a prison term, as in these examples:
+For more serious cases of common assault, you may be fined or given a community-based sentence or prison term, particularly if you have any previous assault convictions, as in these examples:

 Example: Both aggravating and mitigating features